Organized the 1971 “Winter Soldier Investigation,” which portrayed U.S. troops and the U.S. military as war criminals

 “The group [VVAW] issued a proclamationin February 1971 calling for mass civil disobedience and military mutiny if American forces entered Laos.
 After the war, North Vietnamese military leaders acknowledged that one of their greatest fears was that America would move significant forces into Laos to interdict the Ho Chi Minh Trail.
 The VVAW's eagerness to comply with the wishes of the Vietnamese communists even extended to its choice of nomenclature.
 The VVAW's Executive Committee statedin a July 1971 meeting that the terms Vietcong and North Vietnamese were not to be used in VVAW press releases and communications.
 Instead, PRG (Provisional Revolutionary Government) and DRV (Democratic Republic of Vietnam) 'are to be used by us [VVAW] to reflect our acceptance of their designations.'
 And the VVAW's unremitting insistence that American forces were mass-murdering Vietnamese civilians perfectly echoed the primary propaganda theme put forth by the Vietnamese communists, their international communist allies, and their Soviet sponsors.”

-Over the course of the decades since then, VVAW has continued to oppose every military action the United States has taken.
+Ever since the 1970s, VVAW has continued to oppose every military action the United States has taken.
 Moreover, the organization contends that “many veterans are still denied justice -- facing unemployment, discrimination, homelessness, post-traumatic stress disorder and other health problems, while already inadequate services are being cut back or eliminated.”

 Soon after 9/11, VVAW issued a statementthat briefly condemned the al Qaeda terrorist attacks and expressed sympathy for the victims in a pro forma manner, before proceeding to extensively characterize the United States as a racist, militaristic, immoral nation whose unjust policies had sown the seeds of inevitable Islamic rage and retaliation.
 Some excerpts: